Discrete Differential Geometry for $C^{1,1}$ Hyperbolic Surfaces of Non-Constant Curvature: Acknowledgments

 \section{Acknowledgments}

 The authors were supported in part by the Research Training Group in Data Driven Discovery at the University of Arizona (NSF award DMS-1937229) and by NSF award DMR-1923922.
-SV was supported in part by NSF award DMS-2108124.
+SV was supported in part by NSF awards DMS-2108124 and DMS- 2511503.